Technology-Notes/lukesampson-scoop-wiki/App-Manifests.md

 * `homepage`: The home page for the program.
 * `installer`|`uninstaller`: Instructions for running a non-MSI installer.
     * `file`: The installer executable file.
 For installer, this defaults to the last URL downloaded.
 Must be specified for `uninstaller`.
     * `args`: An array of arguments to pass to the installer.
+Optional.
-    * `keep`: `"true"` if the installer should be kept after running (for future uninstallation, for instance).
+    * `keep`: `"true"` if the installer should be kept after running (for future uninstallation, as an example).
 If omitted or set to any other value, the installer will be deleted after running.
 See [`vc-redist14`](https://github.com/lukesampson/scoop/blob/master/bucket/vc-redist14.json) for an example.
 * `pre_install` | `post_install` : A string or array of strings of the commands to executed before or after an application is installed.
 * `license`: The software license for the program.
 For well-known licenses, this will be a string like "MIT" or "GPL2".
 For custom licenses, this should be the URL of the license.
 * `msi` *(deprecated)*: Settings for running an MSI installer<br>